puppetlabs/relay-rfcs/content/0004-relay-cli/rfc.md

 ## Unresolved questions

 * Should we collect metrics from the CLI itself or are service-level metrics sufficient?
 We could learn from Wash and Bolt here.
-* The whole `relay devel` subcommand experience could change greatly depending on real world usage by developers.
+* The whole `relay integration` subcommand experience could change greatly depending on real world usage by developers.
 The directory structure, metadata, and exact contents of the scaffolding are under specified.
 Testing in particular is a big grey area: beyond simple yaml syntax validation, how much testing can we do, and what form should it take?

 ## Future possibilities